 Key takeaway: A landing page should be convincing but get straight to the point.
 Include calls to action to make it easy for your visitor to do what you want them to do, and employ UX best practices to make the page easy to read and navigate.
 To ensure your landing page is doing what it needs to do, test it against other variations and review your analytics to monitor its ongoing performance.

-These practices are essential to developing an effective landing page in 2020 and beyond.
+These practices are essential to developing an effective landing page.

 - Keep the copy brief.
 Your landing page’s copy should be short, sweet and to the point.
 Most website visitors spend fewer than 15 seconds on a webpage – so make sure visitors are grasping the most important points before they move on.